 The First Item Listed on eBay was a Broken Laser Pointer

-an “experiment.”
+On Labor Day weekend in 1995, computer programmer Omidyar wrote the code for what he called an “experiment.”
 He wanted to know what would happen if everyone in the world had access to a single global marketplace.
 To test his idea, he came up with an auction website, where he listed a broken laser pointer that he was going to throw away.
 In the end, a collector bought it for $14.83.

 Among the other items sold just a week after Omidyar launched eBay were autographed Marky Mark underwear for $400, a Superman metal lunchbox for $22, and a Toyota Tercel for $3,200.